-The AGS includes:
+5. The AGS includes:

-- An opinion on the Council's governance arrangements from the Council's senior managers and the leader of the Council - A review of the effectiveness of the Council's governance arrangements - A conclusion in relation to the effectiveness - A review of the action plan from last year's statement - An action plan for 2022/23 - An annex summarising our governance framework - 5.
+- An opinion on the Council's governance arrangements from the Council's senior managers and the leader of the Council - A review of the effectiveness of the Council's governance arrangements - A conclusion in relation to the effectiveness - A review of the action plan from last year's statement - An action plan for 2023/24 - An annex summarising our governance framework - 6.
 The AGS has been prepared by the Council's Corporate Governance Assurance Group (CGAG) which is responsible for monitoring the Council's governance arrangements during the year.
-In preparing the AGS, the Group (of key governance officers) had regards to a set of thematic corporate lead statements.
-These corporate lead statements are produced by service leads describing the governance in place during the 2021/22 year and highlighting areas of focus for 2022/23.
-The Corporate Governance Assurance Group then monitors these throughout the year.
+The statement reflects enquiries

-- This year CGAG developed a Governance Questionnaire which was circulated to the Council's Extended Leadership Team (ELT).
-Each ELT member was asked to assess the governance in their area and identify issues of concern and any actions in place. - 7.
-The Council's Corporate Directors' have been asked to reflect on their own view of the governance within their services during 2021/2022, whilst also having regard to the detail contained in the corporate lead statements, when completing their own Certificates of Assurance. - 8.
-This AGS is therefore a distillation of several factors.
-The action plan for 2022/23 highlights certain aspects of governance which the Assurance Group consider requires a particular level of focus this year which might not otherwise be apparent from work regularly reported to the Committee.
+- made of officers with relevant knowledge, experience, and expertise.
+The review has been undertaken in consultation with the Council's Head of Paid Service, the Monitoring Officer and Chief Finance Officer. - 7.
+In preparing the AGS, CGAG had regards to a set of thematic corporate lead statements.
+These corporate lead statements are produced by service leads describing the governance in place during the 2022/23 year and highlighting areas of focus for 2023/24.
+CGAG then monitors these throughout the year. - 8.
+A Governance Questionnaire was circulated to the Council's Extended Leadership Team (ELT) (consisting of mainly Directors or direct reports to Directors).
+Each ELT member was asked to assess the governance in their area and identify issues of concern and any actions in place. - 9.
+Corporate Directors and Statutory Officers (s151 and MO) were asked to reflect on their own view of the governance within their directorates during 2022/2023 when completing their own Certificates of Assurance. - 10.
+The Strategic Leadership Team (SLT) were asked in April 2023, to work with their managers and review all areas of assurance in their directorate - 11.
+The action plan for 2023/24 will highlight certain aspects of governance which the CGAG consider requires a particular level of focus this year which might not otherwise be apparent from work regularly reported to the Committee.
 As such, progress reports on these actions will be reported to the Committee through the year.
-The AGS is therefore a means of giving the Committee, and the public, visibility on those additional areas. - 9.
+The AGS is therefore a means of giving the Committee, and the public, visibility on those areas of focus. - 12.
 Other governance and audit activity across the Council will be reported to this Committee (and to the Audit Working Group) through the normal work programmes.